MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/secure-your-business-data.md

 >
 > If you're a Microsoft partner, see [Resources for Microsoft partners working with small and medium-sized businesses](../security/defender-business/mdb-partners.md).

 Microsoft 365 for business plans, such as Microsoft 365 Business Basic, Standard, and Premium, include security capabilities, such as antiphishing, antispam, and antimalware protection.
 Microsoft 365 Business Premium includes even more capabilities, such as device security, advanced threat protection, and information protection.
-This article describes how to secure your data with Microsoft 365 for business.
-This article also includes information to [compare capabilities across Microsoft 365 for business plans](#comparing-microsoft-365-for-business-plans).
+This article describes the top 10 ways to secure your data with Microsoft 365 for business, and it includes information to [compare capabilities across Microsoft 365 for business plans](#comparing-microsoft-365-for-business-plans).

 ## Secure your business data